 - It's extremely valuable to stop by ranger stations to find out the recent animal sightings and whenever you spot a ranger, get perspective from each of them.

-- Hike a couple of miles from the busy tourist areas/roads, your chances of spotting wildlife greatly increases.
+- Hike a couple of miles from the busy tourist areas/roads, your chances of spotting other wildlife increases a lot.

-- Equipment: Binoculars are a must but a spotting scope is even better.
+- Equipment: Binoculars (Tip: Canon 10x30) are a must but a spotting scope is even better.

 - Always hike with bear spray!
 Particularly in summer, bring insect repellent and/or wear clothing treated with insect repellent.

 Most animals migrate in and out of Yellowstone depending on the availability of food.
 Thus, wildlife sightingy at any given location will vary greatly by season (see above), weather, as well as other factors.
 Check out our three top areas:

 - Location: Lamar Valley is slightly remotely located along Lamar River in the northeast corner of Yellowstone.
 Lamar Valley Google Maps

 - Animals: Bison, bighorn sheep, elk, grizzly bears, black bears mule deer, pronghorn, wolves, coyote.

 - Driving: The Northeast Entrance Road is open year-round.
 There are many pullouts and viewpoints where you can stop at.
 Although accessible in winter, you need to drive carefully in snow and icy weather.